jon-takagi/lets-network/README.md

 To avoid the "unused parameter" warning, the `set` method increments the `size` argument it is passed.
 We considered printing it instead, but that cluttered up our test results.

 ## TCP/UDP Testing
 We included a test file `get_test.cc` which will run 1000 tests of GET and reports the minimum time from 20 trials of the test.
 The test simply uses the default behavior of the cache/server, so to test TCP we ran the test on the old code without UDP implementation.
 This yielded average times of about 101 ms for 1000 calls to a locally hosted server.
-Running the test on our new and functional UDP code, we found times were now about
+Running the test on our new and functional UDP code, we found times were now about 107 ms for 100 calls.
+I suspect that things may work somewhat differently in the case of a nonlocal server, as UDP should be faster once ping is a significant factor in the time it takes a request to process.